 Design tips for edgy, Gothic-inspired engagement rings

 In this post, we will be looking at tailoring a custom engagement ring to give it either a very Gothic design or a hint of ‘edginess’.
+If you’d prefer to just view lots of examples of the style and start designing your own, view our Gothic rings gallery here.
 There are many design tips for creating a different, slightly darker engagement ring, if that is more your style!
 Think, engagement rings for rockers, punks or even just the less ‘girly’ of us out there!
 We have a lot of clients who fit the ‘alternative’ engagement ring bracket, from extreme to subtle…. so, lets look at how to add a touch of ‘edge’.

 Skull engagement rings